cfpb/design-system/docs/pages/text-inputs.md

           addresses, names, or search queries.
 The length of the input field should be proportional to the expected user input, so that the user can see what they've typed without having to scroll to reveal hidden content.
+See the guidelines section below for more information.
       - variation_name: Multi-line textarea inputs
-        variation_description: Use for long-form answers where .
+        variation_description: Use for long-form answers that are more than a single word or two, in particular answers written as full sentences.
+The size of the multi-line input field should be proportional to the expected user input, so that the user can see what they've typed without having to scroll to reveal hidden content.
         variation_code_snippet: >-
           <label class="a-label a-label__heading"
           for="textarea-example-default">